-If the Government agrees a deal on or before 31 October 2019, the UK will then enter a transition period and everything will continue to remain the same for travel.
+If a deal is approved on or before 31 January 2020, the UK will then enter a transition period and everything will continue to remain the same for travel.

 We are also reassured that both the UK Government and the EU have ratified that flights between the UK and the EU will continue to operate as normal in the event of a no-deal Brexit.

 We strongly believe therefore that you can continue to book your holiday to Europe after 31 January 2020 with full confidence.

 However, there will be a few important changes if the UK leaves the European Union without a deal on 31 January, and the Government has issued information and advice for British Nationals travelling to EU / EEA (European Economic Area) countries thereafter in the event of a ‘no deal’ withdrawal.

 If you are travelling, or intend to travel, after 31 January, please take note of the following information about entry requirements, passport validity and EHIC validity in the event of a ‘no deal’ Brexit.

 If you are hiring a car in Europe, or taking your own vehicle, you should also read the advice below about international driving permits and car insurance green cards.

 For further guidance and advice on travelling in Europe after Brexit, visit www.abta.com/tips-and-advice/brexit-advice-for-travellers.

 Currently, UK passport holders can travel to all EU / EEA countries as long as they have enough remaining validity to cover the length of their stay.